commercelayer/commercelayer-js-sdk/README.md

 ```
   const sku = await Sku.find('xYZkjABcde') // fetches the SKU by ID

-  sku.destroy() // persisted delete
+  sku.destroy() // persisted deletion
 ```

-Check our API reference for more information on how to [delete a SKU](https://docs.commercelayer.io/api/resources/skus/delete_sku).
+Check our API reference for more information on how to [delete an SKU](https://docs.commercelayer.io/api/resources/skus/delete_sku).

 ---